 Helicopter tour to the Everest base camp

 The EBC Heli tour is also known as the 'Everest base camp helicopter tour with landing.'
 There are a few landings while flying to the base camp and after.
-The helicopter lands for refueling, for the views, for shuttles change, and breakfast in the mountain region.
+The helicopter lands for refueling, for the views, for shuttle change, and breakfast in the mountain region.

 If you do not have many days while traveling in Nepal or can not go for a long mountain trek, the Everest base camp helicopter tour with landing is a perfect tour for you to travel to Everest from Kathmandu.